alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/appactive-example/readme.md

 ### Quick start
 Before starting the example for demonstration, let's take a look at how Spring Cloud applications use the remote multi-active capabilities provided by AppActive.
 **Note, this chapter is only for your understanding of the access method.
-The access work has been completed in this examples, and you do not need to modify it.**
+The access work has been completed in these examples, and you do not need to modify it.**

 1. First, modify the pom.xml file to add the following maven dependencies based on the latest `spring-cloud-alibaba-dependencies` added to the provider and consumer.